martijnplaat/ng-pagination-directive/README.md

 1. Add pagination-directive.html and pagination-directive.js to your Angular project.
 2. From the controller where you want to use the pagination directive, initialize the following $scope variables:

- This variable defines the maximum number of elements you want to show in the table, which is related to the pagination panel
+ Since the pagination panel is related to a table which displays all the elements, this variable defines the maximum number of elements you want to show in the table:
  - `$scope.maxInList = 10`

- This variable defines the total number of pages in your navigation panel
+ This variable defines the total number of pages in your navigation panel:
  - `$scope.totalNrOfPages = 4`

  This variable defines the begin element in the related list of elements.
 This beginElement changes when you click on a new navigation page link from the navigation panel.
 Technically, the pagination directive calculates the new beginElement when a new page is requested and returns the outcome back to the controller scope.
-In this example project we use the rangeElements function, with the $scope.beginElement variable as argument, to recalculate the list of elements we show in the table.
+In this example project we use the rangeElements function, with the $scope.beginElement variable as argument, to recalculate the list of elements we show in the table:

  - `$scope.beginElement = 0`